English Curriculum

 At Park Hill, particularly because many of our pupils begin their school life without the oracy skills appropriate for their age, we recognise the importance of spoken language in the development of reading and writing and, indeed, of the whole individual.
 The skills of speaking and listening are explicitly taught and children are given a wide range of opportunities to practise these skills and develop confidence and competence.

 Spoken language is also developed through drama activities as children improvise, refine and rehearse scripts and learn to present these to an audience – for example – in their class assemblies.
-Rehearsing ideas through role play and spoken language enables children to explore different genres, identify with characters and develop vocabulary: teachers often use this approach as preparation to improve the quality of written work.
+Rehearsing ideas through role play and spoken language enables children to explore different genres, identify with characters and develop vocabulary.
+Teachers often use this approach as preparation to improve the quality of written work.

 We promote respect towards all languages and dialects that children may bring into school with them.
 We value all languages and recognise home languages as a stepping-stone to progress in the use of English.